Tonight I attended a public showing of The Starlight Travel Dilemma, in ‘The Heavens Declare’ series produced by Awesome Science Media.

 Scientists are fascinated by astrophysics and the Universe, and Christians should be also.
-The Universe is designed to be an evangelical tool, revealing the glory of God Ps 19:1 so that those who ignore it are without excuse Rom 1:20.
+The Universe is designed to be an evangelist tool, revealing the glory of God Ps 19:1 so that those who ignore it are without excuse Rom 1:20.
 Secularists are trying to wrestle it away from Christians to promote their own agenda.
 Christians must learn to counter-act this propaganda.

 ‘The heavens declare the glory of God, and the night sky shows His handywork’ Ps 19:1.

 Scientists are constantly surprised by what they discover in the Universe, and Christians should use this to show how limited is man’s understanding of God’s works.

 I have attended my local astronomical society for the past 20 years to familiarise myself with current knowledge so that evolutionists cannot pull the wool over my eyes with pseudo-scientific statements.

 I recall during a Street Pastor session some years ago a young man trying to claim credit for his evolutionary views by claiming that he worked in a famous biology laboratory in Oxford University.
 I soon established that he was not a biologist and that he knew nothing at all about what he claimed to know about evolution, and this is not a solitary case.

 Astronomy is the last refuge of the evolutionist, because all their earthly arguments have been blown out of the water.

 Many evolutionists look for their kick-start in life from astronomy, although agnostic Richard Dawkins thinks that he can still win the argument with mundane evidence.
 Dawkins wants us to transfer our wonder and admiration from God to science, from the Creator to the wonders of the creation.
 However, for the most part, the average evolutionist takes to the stars to try to hold their ground.